, · OAK

 Recent News

-CLEAR launched a new line of biometric 'eGates' at Oakland San Francisco Bay Airport on January 13, 2026, which reduce identity verification to less than five seconds.
-The company also began accepting TSA PreCheck enrollment applications in Terminal 2, marking a key milestone for the airport's modernization ahead of Super Bowl and FIFA World Cup.
+Oakland San Francisco Bay Airport introduced CLEAR's biometric eGates in January 2026, reducing identity verification to less than five seconds per passenger.
+CLEAR also began accepting TSA PreCheck enrollment applications in Terminal 2 ahead of major sporting events including the Super Bowl and FIFA World Cup.

 Airport Profile